ilg/InspectorKit.framework/README.markdown

 You can also find my video tutorials and other resources on how to learn programming for the Mac and iPhone, at [www.TeachMeCocoa.com](http://www.teachmecocoa.com)

 I am available for contracting work, check out my site at [hire.degutis.org](http://hire.degutis.org).

+## Modifications in ilg's fork of InspectorKit

+My modifications are relatively minor and I release all claim to them such that they can be integrated into InspectorKit without any change in the existing InspectorKit license and licensing/crediting requirements.